Camp Lazlo: Video game

-McDonald's
+Jack DeVries of IGN rated the game a 4.0 out of 10, criticizing the mini-games for not explaining their objectives and calling its gameplay "boring" and its audio "some of the most horrendous music ever heard on the GBA."

+Promotion

 Camp Lazlo characters appeared in a 2007 commercial for the international fast food restaurant chain McDonald's, which advertised various Cartoon Network characters being included as action figure toys in Happy Meals, including those from Camp Lazlo.
 Murray did not want the series to be used in Happy Meals; the only action he could take was refusing to appear in the television commercials.
 Murray stated on his website that he will not explain his opposition to Happy Meals due to his respect for the effort placed by Cartoon Network "marketing people".
 Murray stated that his opinions are his alone and do not reflect the opinions of Cartoon Network.
 He said that he appreciates Cartoon Network's "campaign for healthier eating habits for kids".
 "C" Raggio, a character designer, appeared in the commercials instead.

+On November 14, 2007, Cartoon Network Enterprises announced a deal with KellyToyUSA to create toys based on the series that would be distributed to amusement parks in North America beginning in 2008.

 In other series

 Lazlo, Clam and Raj made cameo appearances during the end credits of the Codename: Kids Next Door and The Grim Adventures of Billy & Mandy crossover episode "The Grim Adventures of the KND", mixed with the characters of Evil Con Carne.
 Lazlo made a cameo in the MAD episode "Taking Nemo / Once Upon a Toon", as one of the cartoon characters who forgotten their identity.
 Lumpus and Edward briefly appeared in the Villainous episode "The Lost Cases of Elmore".
 Lazlo made a cameo in the OK K.O.!
-Let's Be Heroes episode "Crossover Nexus", as one of the cartoon characters who turned into stones by Strike.
+Let's Be Heroes episode "Crossover Nexus", as one of the cartoon characters who was turned into stones by Strike.

+Lazlo and Raj both appeared in the Jellystone special, Crisis of the Infinite Mirths.